hjelloyd/locate-user-node/README.md

 ```

 ## Run Cucumber Tests
- The cucumber tests require the service to be running.
-This is now done by a prescript.
+- The cucumber tests require the service to be running.
+This is now done by a prescript
- A folder must be created in the project root called cucumber if one does not exist
+- A folder must be created in the project root called cucumber if one does not exist
  ```
 npm run cucumber
 ```

 ## Pipeline
  - This project uses a pipeline created from the Actions facility in Github
- - As the author uses a custom repository for npm packages locally this was not available in the Github ci
+ - As the author uses a custom repository for npm packages locally, problems occur when trying to load the packages from the package-lock in the Github pipeline
- - The ```npm ci``` command that is normally recommended was replaced with ```npm install --no-package-lock``` for the project to build in Github
+ - The ```npm ci``` command that is normally recommended was replaced with ```npm install --no-package-lock``` for the project to successfully build in Github